Johan Ruijsink: Career

-Johan Ruijsink was born 21 December 1965, and began coaching pool players in the early 90s, credited with empowering Netherlands' pool players, such as Niels Feijen and Alex Lely, and later Russian players such as Ruslan Chinachov and Konstantin Stepanov.
+Johan Ruijsink was born 21 December 1965, and began coaching pool players in the early 90s, credited with empowering Netherlands' pool players, such as Niels Feijen and Alex Lely, and later Russian players such as Ruslan Chinakhov and Konstantin Stepanov.

 Ruijsink took control of the European team for the Mosconi Cup in 2007.
 The European team won one event in the preceding ten years, and under Ruijsink won seven times between 2007 and 2014.
 In 2014, Ruijsink left his post as European captain, to be replaced by Swedish player Marcus Chamat.

 Three years later for the 2017 event, Ruijsink took over as captain of the American team, losing 4–11 to successor Chamat.
 The following year, leading the American team (alongside vice-captain Jeremy Jones), and would defeat Chamat, and win the 2018 Mosconi Cup 9–11.
 He took charge of the American team once more in 2019 winning 11–9.
 Despite this, he was not invited to retain the position for the 2020 Mosconi Cup, being replaced by Jones.
 As of 2023, Ruijsink is the only person to captain both squads.